home-assistant/home-assistant.io/source/_integrations/home_panel.markdown

 [Home Panel](https://timmo.dev/home-panel/) is a customizable, themeable interface which acts as an additional frontend for Home Assistant.
-The `home_panel` integration allows you to send commands to it's UI as well as monitor the changes in config.
+The `home_panel` integration allows you to send commands to it's UI using a service.

 ## Configuration via the frontend